Rosie Fernandez-Eagling PgDip Couns. MBACP (Accred)

 0791 937 1663

-I am a fully qualified, accredited and experienced Counsellor with over ten years experience working for the NHS in a GP surgery, as a School Counsellor and in private practice.
+Experienced registered/accredited Counsellor with over 12 years experience working for the NHS in a GP surgery, as a School Counsellor and in private practice.
 I am warm and friendly and my primary aim is to ensure that you feel at ease to enable you to talk in confidence.

 I have a particular interest in mindfulness which I integrate into my practice when needed.
 Mindfulness means stepping out of auto-pilot and living with conscious awareness in the present moment.
 When we do this, our mind automatically slows down, we become more accepting of our thoughts and feelings and life can become more meaningful and enjoyable.